-During the three months ended March 31, 2024 and 2023, KREF recognized \$ 2.3 million and \$ 2.2 million respectively, of stock-based compensation expense included in "General and administrative" expense in the Condensed Consolidated Statements of Income.
-As of March 31, 2024, there was \$ 12.5 million of total unrecognized stock-based compensation expense related to unvested share-based compensation arrangements.
+During the three and six months ended March 31, 2024 and 2023, June 30, 2024, KREF recognized \$2.3 million \$2.2 million and \$4.5 million respectively, of stock-based compensation expense included in "General and administrative" expense in the Condensed Consolidated Statements of Income.
+During the three and six months ended June 30, 2023, KREF recognized \$2.2 million and \$4.3 million respectively, of stock-based compensation expense included in "General and administrative" expense in the Condensed Consolidated Statements of Income.
+As of March 31, 2024 June 30, 2024, there was \$12.5 \$10.7 million of total unrecognized stock-based compensation expense related to unvested share-based compensation arrangements.
 This cost is expected to be recognized over a weighted average period of 1.1 years.
+1.0 year.

-During the three months ended March 31, 2024 and 2023, KREF declared \$ 0.3 million and \$ 0.4 million, respectively, of nonforfeitable dividends on unvested RSUs.
+During the three six months ended March 31, 2024 June 30, 2024 and 2023, KREF declared \$0.3 \$0.6 million and \$0.4 \$0.8 million, respectively, of nonforfeitable dividends on unvested RSUs.
 Such nonforfeitable dividends were deducted from "Retained earnings (Accumulated deficit)" in the Condensed Consolidated Statement of Changes in Equity.

 Directors and Officers Deferral Plan - In March 2022, KREF's board of directors adopted the KKR Real Estate Finance Trust Inc. Directors and Officers Deferral Plan (the "Deferral Plan").
-Pursuant to the Deferral Plan, participants may elect to defer receipt of all or a portion of any shares of KREF's common stock issuable upon vesting of any RSU granted to such participant in 25 % increments.
+Pursuant to the Deferral Plan, participants may elect to defer receipt of all or a portion of any shares of KREF's common stock issuable upon vesting of any RSU granted to such participant in 25% increments.
+Deferred stock units ("DSU") credited to a participant are non-voting but shall be entitled to participant in 25% increments.
 Deferred stock units ("DSU") credited to a participant are non-voting but shall be entitled to dividend equivalent payments upon payment of dividends on shares of KREF's common stock in the same form and amount equal to the amount of such dividends and are not subject to deferral under the Deferral Plan.
-During the three months ended March 31, 2024, no vested RSUs were deferred under the Deferral Plan.
-As of March 31, 2024, there were 72,708 DSUs outstanding.
+During the three six months ended March 31, 2024 June 30, 2024, no 29,022 vested RSUs were deferred under the Deferral Plan.
+As of March 31, 2024 June 30, 2024, there were 72,708 101,730 DSUs outstanding.

-KKR Real Estate Finance Trust Inc. Notes to Condensed Consolidated Financial Statements (amount in tables in thousands, except per share amounts)
+KKR Real Estate Finance Trust Inc. Notes to Condensed Consolidated Financial Statements (amount in thousands, except per share amounts)

 Upon any payment of shares as a result of restricted stock unit vesting, the related tax withholding obligation will generally be satisfied by KREF, reducing the number of shares to be delivered by a number of shares necessary to satisfy the related applicable tax withholding obligation.
 The amount results in a cash payment related to this tax liability and a corresponding reduction to additional paid-in capital in the Condensed Consolidated Statement of Changes in Equity.
-No shares were delivered for vested RSUs during the three months ended March 31, 2024.
+No shares were delivered for vested RSUs during the three six months ended March 31, 2024 June 30, 2024.